- Maroda, K. (2010). New York: Guilford.

 Harold F. Searles, Maryland, USA

-Maroda, K. (In Press) Enactment and Beyond: Facilitating Constructive Conflict in the Therapeutic Relationship.
+Maroda, K. (2017) Enactment and Beyond: Facilitating Constructive Conflict in the Therapeutic Relationship.
 In: Core Competencies in Relational Psychoanalysis: A Guide to Practice Study and Research.
 Ed.
 Roy Barsness.
 New York: Routledge.

 - Maroda, K. (2009).
 Less is More: An argument for the judicious use of self-disclosure.
 In, Bloomgarden, A. and; Mennuti, R. (Eds.)
 Psychotherapist Revealed: Therapists Speak About Self-Disclosure in Psychotherapy.
 New York: Routledge.